-Interest Rate Risk in Banking Book (IRRBB) normally arises when the repricing and/or maturity schedule of assets, liabilities and off-balance sheet positions are not matched, or when the movements of reference interest rates on assets and liabilities are not correlated, negatively affecting net interest income (NII) and/or economic value of equity (EVE).
+Interest Rate Risk in Banking Book (IRRBB) refers to the risk arising from mismatches in the repricing or maturity schedules of assets, liabilities and off-balance sheet items, or when the movements of reference interest rates on assets and liabilities are not correlated, negatively affecting net interest income (NII) and/or economic value of equity (EVE).

-Primary factors affecting the trend and the level of interest rates include macroeconomic conditions and inflation rates, as well as the monetary policies adopted by the Bank of Thailand and central banks of major countries that may directly affect the trend and level of interest rates, or affect the movement of international capital flows and subsequently affect interest rates.
-Moreover, competition among banks to increase or maintain market share on deposits and loans may also narrow the Bank's NII.
+Primary factors affecting the trend and the level of interest rates include macroeconomic conditions, inflation rates, and the monetary policies adopted by the Bank of Thailand and central banks of major countries that may directly affect the trend and level of interest rates, or the movement of international capital flows and subsequently affect interest rates.
+Moreover, competition among commercial banks to increase or maintain market share in deposits and loans may also narrow the Bank's NII.

-The Bank manages the exposure of fluctuations in interest rates through policies established by the ALCO.
+The Bank manages interest rate fluctuations through policies established by the ALCO.
 IRRBB undertaken by the Bank is governed by an established risk appetite approved by the Board that defines the acceptable level of risk to be assumed by the Bank.
-The ALCO is the Board's delegated committee which reports to the BRCC.
-With the support from Asset and Liability Management (ALM) Team under Risk Management Unit and Capital and Balance Sheet Management (CBSM) Team under Finance Unit, the ALCO is responsible for the review and monitoring of the balance sheet, business and hedging strategies, and the overall interest rate risk profile to ensure that IRRBB is within the established risk appetite.
-Treasury Unit is responsible for day-to-day IRRBB management of exposure and gapping activities, including execution of hedging strategies.
+The ALCO, as the Board's delegated committee, reports to the RMC, the BRCC and the Board committee on monthly basis.
+With the support from the ALM Team under Risk Management Unit and Capital and Balance Sheet Management (CBSM) Team under Finance Unit, the ALCO is responsible for reviewing and monitoring the balance sheet, business and hedging strategies, and the overall interest rate risk profile to ensure that IRRBB remains within the established risk appetite.
+The Treasury Unit is responsible for day-to-day IRRBB exposure and gapping activities, including the execution of hedging strategies.

-IRRBB is measured by Economic Value of Equity (EVE) sensitivity which measures the long-term impact of sudden interest rate movement across the full tenor/ maturity spectrum of the Bank's assets and liabilities.
-It defines and quantifies interest rate risk as the charge on the economic value of equity (e.g. present value of potential future earnings and capital) as asset portfolio and liability portfolio values would rise and fall in line with changes in interest rates.
-This measure helps the Bank to quantify the risk and impact on capital, with the focus on current banking book positions.
-The Bank's EVE sensitivity is computed using the re-pricing gap analysis method to analyse the interest rate movement of assets and liabilities in different time periods.
+IRRBB is measured by EVE sensitivity which measures the long-term impact movement across the full tenor/maturity spectrum of the Bank's assets and liabilities.
+It defines and quantifies interest rate risk as the charge on the economic value of equity (e.g. the present value of potential future earnings and capital), as asset portfolio and liability portfolio values would rise and fall in line with changes in interest rates.
+This measure enables the Bank to assess risks and its impact on the capital, with a focus on current banking book positions.
+The Bank's EVE sensitivity is calculated using the Yield curve risk methodology to evaluate interest rate risk in the banking book under stress scenarios.
+This approach assesses the impact on economic value from changes in the shape and slope of the yield curve, including both parallel and non-parallel shifts.